History of Executory Contracts

-Section 5.077 requires an annual accounting statement every January, which must include amounts paid, the remaining amount owed, the number of payments remaining, the amount paid in taxes, the amount paid for insurance, an accounting for any insurance payments by the insurer, and a copy of the current policy—a comprehensive status report to the buyer, in other words.
+Property Code Section 5.077 requires that the seller provide an annual accounting statement every January.
+It must include amounts paid, the remaining amount owed, the number of payments remaining, the amount paid in taxes, the amount paid for insurance, an accounting for any insurance payments by the insurer, and a copy of the current policy—a comprehensive status report to the buyer, in other words.
 There is no requirement that this be recorded.

-The buyer has an absolute right “at any time and without paying penalties or charges of any kind” to convert an executory contract to “recorded, legal title” under Section 5.081.
+The buyer has an absolute right “at any time and without paying penalties or charges of any kind” to convert an executory contract (such as a contract for deed) to “recorded, legal title” under Property Code Section 5.081.
 That means a deed, probably a general warranty deed, but no less than a deed without warranties.
 The seller has no choice in the matter so long as the buyer tenders the balance owed under the contract.
 This is true whether or not the executory contract was recorded.

 The SAFE Act Licensing Requirement

-Executory contracts are a form of owner financing and, therefore, both the federal Secure and Fair Enforcement for Mortgage Licensing Act (“SAFE Act”) and the Texas version (“T-SAFE”) apply.
+Executory contracts are a form of owner financing and therefore both the federal Secure and Fair Enforcement for Mortgage Licensing Act (SAFE Act) and the Texas version (T-SAFE) apply.
 However, the seller is required to be licensed only if the property is not the seller’s homestead and/or the sale is not to a family member.
-The Commissioner of the Texas Department of Savings and Mortgage Lending (“TDSML”) has ruled that T-SAFE will not be applied to persons who make five or fewer owner-financed loans in a year.
+The Commissioner of the Texas Department of Savings and Mortgage Lending (TDSML) has for now ruled that T-SAFE will not be applied to persons who make five or fewer owner-financed loans in a year.
 Note that the T-SAFE licensing rule applies only to residential owner financing.

 Dodd-Frank Law (Mortgage Reform and Anti-Predatory Lending Act)